-The preparation of the consolidated financial statements rights to customers in compliance with IFRS requires the management to make estimates and assumptions that affect the reported The Group's retail segment operates a loyalty points amounts of assets, liabilities, income and expenses and programme, Al Meera Rewards, which allows customers disclosure of contingent assets and contingent liabilities. to accumulate points when they purchase products in the Future events may occur which will cause the assumptions Group's retail stores.
-The points can be redeemed for free used in arriving at the estimates to change.
-The effects of products, subject to a minimum number of points obtained. any change in estimates are reflected in the consolidated The Group assessed whether the loyalty points provide a financial statements as they become reasonably material right to the customer that needs to be accounted determinable. for as a separate performance obligation.
+The preparation of the consolidated financial statements in compliance with IFRS requires the management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses and disclosure of contingent assets and contingent liabilities.
+Future events may occur which will cause the assumptions used in arriving at the estimates to change.
+The effects of any change in estimates are reflected in the consolidated financial statements as they become reasonably determinable.

-Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances
+Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.